 When Jesus entered my life, He showed me a new way to look at myself—through what He did for me on the cross.
 When my eyes stopped looking at me and my flaws and started looking at Him and my value in His sight, that burden of performance and perfectionism just rolled off my shoulders.
 It was the greatest relief I ever felt!

 Through my faith in Christ, God looks upon me as already perfect, as flawless as the most perfect diamond.
 The Bible calls this Sanctification.

 What is sanctification?

 Like propitiation (word #1), sanctification is a word we don’t use in our daily vocabulary.
 To be sanctified means to be made holy.
-To be “holy” means to be “set apart for special use.”
+To be “holy” means to be “set apart from sin.”
 Because the two words—sanctified and holy—are so closely connected, they are used interchangeably in our English translations.
 They mean the same thing, though.

 God demands that we be holy as He is holy (1 Peter 1:16).
 But, here’s the best news: God makes us holy in His sight by our faith in Jesus Christ (Hebrews 10:10).
 His love chooses to do that for us.
 It absolutely amazes me that God looks upon me and calls me holy in His sight.
 Doesn’t that amaze you?

 But, sanctification is more than just having a different status before God.
 We have a different purpose as well.
 Every believer has been set apart as God’s special, beloved possession for His exclusive use.
 To be set apart for special use is like using fine china and silverware for special occasions.
 It is the opposite of ordinary and common.
 Dear Christian, you are God’s special, beloved possession—called by Him to be dedicated to His service.
 You have a valuable purpose.
 How sweet is that!